 Entry into the program

 Students enter the Program at Year 7.
-In order to do so they must sit for the Entrance Examination whilst still in Year 6.
+In order to do so they must sit for the Entrance Examination during Year 6.
 Enrolment into the program is determined by performance on these tests.
-The main testing session is conducted in May.
-Interviews will take place in June 2019.
+The Edutest date is Saturday 23rd May 2020.
+Interviews will take place in July 2020.

 Payment is made at the end of this registration process online.
 If payment is not made, your registration WILL NOT be valid.